Want To Help Someone In A Poor Village? Give Them A Bus Ticket Out

 Perhaps the most gratifying result of his experiments, says Mobarak, is a finding that came "as a real surprise for me."

-"Three years later we go back and survey the exact same households, and what you observe is that the migration rate remains significantly higher in the subsequent seasons," he says.
+"Three years later, we go back and survey the exact same households, and what you observe is that the migration rate remains significantly higher in the subsequent seasons," he says.
 In other words, people continue to leave for the city each monga season even without the low-interest loans.

-Islam says he'll definitely do so next year, even if it means taking out a high- interest loan from a money lender: "Now I know the place.
+Islam says he'll definitely do so next year, even if it means taking out a high- interest loan from a moneylender: "Now I know the place.
 I know that I'll be able to get a job."

-And he says he also knows that even with the high interest rate the math will work out.
+And he says he also knows that even with the high interest rate, the math will work out.
 It's not that he earned more in the city than he does in the best of times in the country — he made just under $5 a day pulling a rickshaw.
 But it was certainly more than he would have earned if he had stayed in his village during monga — and it would be enough to pay back the moneylender and still keep his family eating well.

 Several funders have been so impressed with Mobarak's work that they've partnered with him to scale up his idea into what is now a full-fledged charity called No Lean Season.
 Today it's helping 160,000 people a year.

-One of those partners is Evidence in Action, a D.C.-based organization formed a few years ago to address a problem of anti-poverty research: Too often studies uncover promising strategies, but there's no mechanism to translate the findings into an on-the-ground program.
+One of those partners is Evidence in Action, a D.C.-based organization formed a few years ago to address a problem of anti-poverty research: Too often, studies uncover promising strategies, but there is no mechanism to translate the findings into an on-the-ground program.

 Mobarak's results were exactly the kind of idea Evidence in Action was looking for, says Karen Levy, a senior official.
 "The results were pretty astounding. ...
 To find this very small, very well-targeted intervention that seems to have these big outsized effects ... those things don't come along very often."